-SITE INFORMATION N .

-Topic Comments

-Site Name Craighall

-Site Ref PM/MH/HSG007

-Source of Site Agent (Holder Planning) on behalf of house builder (Persimmon Homes East

-Suggestion Scotland)

-Site Size (ha) 138ha

-Current Use Agricultural

-Proposed Use Mixed use development: approx 1000 homes and a business park

-Summary A large greenfield site in agricultural use, encompassing land between the A1

-Description and East Coast Main Line on either side of QMU, plus land to the south of the

-A1 between Old Craighall village and Millerhill Marshalling Yard, also bisected

-by the railway loop to Millerhill.
+SITE INFORMATION Topic Comments Site Name Craighall Site Ref PM/MH/HSG007 - LDP PROP MH1: Land at Craighall, Musselburgh, with an additional area to the west of QMU and south of the A1 added Source of Site Agent (Holder Planning) on behalf of house builder (Persimmon Homes East Suggestion Scotland) Site Size (ha) 138ha Current Use Agricultural Proposed Use Mixed use development: approx 1000 homes and a business park Summary A large greenfield site in agricultural use, encompassing land between the A1 Description and East Coast Main Line on either side of QMU, plus land to the south of the A1 between Old Craighall village and Millerhill Marshalling Yard, also bisected by the railway loop to Millerhill.

-SUITABILITY AN D DELIVERABILITY OF SITE Topic Assessment Score Location The site is adjacent to the south-western edge of Musselburgh but separated from it by the East Coast Main Line.
+SUITABILITY AND D DELIVERABILITY OF SITE Topic Assessment Score Location The site is adjacent to the south-western edge of Musselburgh but separated from it by the East Coast Main Line.
 The southern part of the site is further separated from Musselburgh by the A1 and bears little relationship with the existing settlement.
 The northern part of the site is already allocated for built development (employment use) in the current Local Plan (areas A and B).
 Accessibility Musselburgh's overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities ranks highest among other settlements in East Lothian and second in the whole SESplan area.
 The site is large and separated into four distinct parcels, whose accessibility varies.
 Sites A and B in the north are within 800m of Musselburgh station, while sites C and D are not but are still within walkable distance.
 Site A is within 400m of the bus stops at QMU; site B is around 750m from those bus stops and is within 400m of the bus route on the B6415 (with potential for new bus stops).
 Site C is fairly remote from existing bus stops, while site D is within 400m of bus stops within Old Craighall.
 There are some facilities within 1600m of all parts of the site, however sites A and B are much closer to a wider range of facilities and services within Musselburgh.
 Exposure Parts of the site are sheltered from northerly winds by railway and road embankments while other parts, especially to the south, have little shelter.